MAnfalkhan/PracticeProject1/README.md

 # PracticeProject1
-This is my 1st Proect
+This is my 1st Proect.
 This proect is created by me.